pmb223/interp-repair/README.md

                "/homes/pmb223/interpolation-repair/spectra/SpectraTool.jar",
                "/homes/pmb223/interpolation-repair/spectra/dependencies/*"])

-The java files in this repo are a small part of the compiled jar files used in this project, their only relevance is to show how traces are computed.
+The java files in this repo are a small part of the compiled java code used in this project, their only relevance is to show how traces are computed.

 Update your LD_LIBRARY_PATH to point to the Spectra library as follows: export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/spectra